coq/coq/doc/sphinx/proof-engine/ltac.rst

    branches or inside the right-hand side of the selected branch even if it has backtracking points.

-   .. exn:: No matching clauses for match
+   .. exn:: No matching clauses for match.

       No pattern can be used and, in particular, there is no :n:`_` pattern.

-   .. exn:: Argument of match does not evaluate to a term
+   .. exn:: Argument of match does not evaluate to a term.

       This happens when :n:`@expr` does not denote a term.